payu-india/CMS-Chatbot/reference/GENERAL/v2-refund-transaction-api.md

       </td>

       <td>
-        This parameter must contains the Payu ID (mihpayuid) that you receive in the response for a successful payment transation.
+        This parameter must contains the Payu ID (mihpayuid) that you receive in the response for a successful payment transaction.
       </td>

       <td>